 What is great about combining Sharpening Masks with Noise Reduction is that there are instances where can use stronger Noise Reduction settings than usual and still maintain edge sharpness.
 This is great for skin, walls, skies or other smooth surfaces.

-Noise Reduction Presets
+Tip: Noise Reduction Presets for Lightroom

 The ultimate goal of learning these different aspects of noise reduction is to create reusable presets in Lightroom for each camera and ISO combination.
 Presets are a huge time-saver.
 For example, my Canon EOS 1D Mark IV's noise becomes bothersome to me from ISO 3200 and up, so I created presets for them in order to consistently apply batch-corrections for that ISO.

-Additional tweaks to these presets such as sharpness, vibrance, or Hue-Saturation-Luminance (HSL) settings can also be integrated according to your camera's characteristics.
+Additional tweaks to these presets such as Sharpness, Vibrance, or Hue-Saturation-Luminance (HSL) settings can also be integrated according to your camera's characteristics.
 So, if you notice a particular color goes flat at a certain ISO, you can boost it and save it into the preset.

 If you want to be very precise, integrating accurate color profiles using an X-Rite Color Checker or X-Rite Color Checker Passport at different ISO settings is the way to go.
 To cut down on time, only start the process where the noise becomes bothersome and go up from there.
 Make your noise reduction, sharpness, etc. adjustments and save it as a preset for each ISO.

-Although reducing noise in your image begins at the moment of capture -- using the lowest possible ISO and nailing your exposure -- it is great to have noise-reduction available in post-production.
+Although reducing noise in your image begins at the moment of capture — using the lowest possible ISO and nailing your exposure — it is great to have noise-reduction available in post-production.
 Your camera can only do so much and Lightroom's Noise Reduction is powerfully refined.
 Good Noise Reduction technique will give you cleaner images and enable you to display your photos larger both on screen and in print.
 Utilizing presets for Noise Reduction will save you a lot of time so you can work smarter.